markets & economy | december 2, 2020

 Divided government likely will dominate the fiscal picture in 2021—assuming Republicans hold at least one of two Georgia Senate seats headed for runoff elections.
 “In a GOP Senate, a proposed tax rate increase of any magnitude would be dead on arrival,” Linehan predicts.

-The fiscal debate eventually could return to the question of what to do about exploding federal deficits, suggests Mark Vaselkiv, CIO, Fixed Income.
+In a divided government, the fiscal debate eventually could return to the question of what to do about exploding federal deficits, suggests Mark Vaselkiv, CIO, Fixed Income.
 For now, however, both parties appear to recognize the need to support the economic recovery.
 Failure to pass additional fiscal stimulus early next year could increase the risk of a double-dip recession, Vaselkiv warns.

 Outlook for Monetary Policy